 The gentle renovation of this Victorian home was thoughtful, from the carefully sourced art and handcrafted furniture that populate the space to the green accents, chosen in part to reflect the Irish heritage of its occupants.

 When its owners came across this house, they were in search of a forever home that would see them through to retirement.
-With three young boys ranging from eight to 12, that prospect is still many years off and the challenge was to create schemes that could withstand the boisterous antics of a young family, while paying homage to a wealth of original features.
+With three young boys ranging from eight to 12, that prospect is still many years off and the challenge was to create schemes that could withstand the boisterous antics of a young family, while paying homage to a wealth of original features, as you should with one of the world's best homes.

 ‘We weren’t looking for a top-to-bottom refurbishment, but we wanted to improve flow and eliminate dead space,’ says the owner.